vk-workshop/react-device-catalog/README.md

 ## 🛠️ Technologies Used

 ### Frontend
-- **React** (18.x) - Component-based UI
-- **React Router** - Navigation and routing
-- **TypeScript** - Static typing for reliability
-- **Swiper** - Product carousel component
-- **Sass (SCSS)** - Custom styling
-# React Device Catalog

-## Project Overview

-This project is a responsive phone catalog built with React.
-Users can browse a list of phones, view details for individual models, add items to their cart, and manage their favorites.
-The project demonstrates key features of a modern e-commerce application, including dynamic routing, state management, and interaction with mock data.

-## Technologies Used

 - **React**: For building the user interface.
 - **React Router**: For managing navigation between different pages.
 - **Context API**: For state management across components.